-The State Health Director shall have the following authority and duties in addition to those assigned by the Secretary pursuant to G.S.
-130A-3:

-- (1) To receive from the Board of Governors of The University of North Carolina certified data collected pursuant to G.S.
-116-11.3 relating to the production of primary care physicians by medical schools and university-based and community-based medical residency programs receiving State assistance for medical education. - (2) To report to the General Assembly by March 1 of each year, the following: - a.
-Percentage of first year medical school enrollees who have been identified as likely to become primary care physicians; - b.
-The percentage of each graduating class that select residencies in primary care specialties; - c.
-The percentage of each graduating class that accept in-State residencies; - d.
-The number of physicians completing residencies who enter into primary care practice in the State;

-- The percentage of physicians completing in-State residencies 1 e.
-2 who enter into practice in a medically underserved area; 3 f.
-The number of in-State medical school graduates practicing medicine within the State five years after graduation; 4 5 The percent of graduates practicing primary care medicine g.
-6 within the State five years after graduation; 7 The percent of graduates accepting in-State residencies; and h.
-8 Other pertinent information bearing on physician supply.
-9 (3) To evaluate actions taken by other states that have faced similar 10 problems attracting primary care providers which could be implemented in North Carolina.
-11 12 (4) To study funding strategies to increase to at least sixty percent (60%) the number of in-State medical school graduates that enter and remain 13 14 in primary care.
-15 (5) To study the expansion of repayment programs in which physicians may have their medical school loans forgiven for practicing in primary 16 17 care.
-18 (6) To study the need and feasibility of establishing a scholarship program for primary care physicians.
-19 20 To study and recommend legislative action to increase reimbursement (7) 21 rates for primary care physicians.
-To monitor any legislation passed by the General Assembly that 22 (8) 23 establishes a plan for increasing the supply of primary care physicians 24 in North Carolina.
-To conduct any other studies or evaluations necessary to effectuate the 25 (9) 26 duties specified herein.
-To report these and any other matters relevant to the health of the 27 (10)citizens of North Carolina to the General Assembly by February 1, of 28 each vear."
-29 It is the intent of the General Assembly that these duties be transferred to the 30 (b) Secretary for Health when that office is created.
-31 32 From the least fortunate to those with greatest wealth in this State, there is near universal concern over the current health system.
-Strong and effective 33 preventive health services must not only be designed but implemented.
-The people in 34 35 this State, wherever they happen to reside, shall have access to comparable levels of health services at reasonable costs.
-Lack of access for hundreds of thousands of North 36 37 Carolinians, and a host of unacceptable health indices, require a carefully constructed 38 plan for reform.
-If the State is to face this responsibility, it will require consolidation of - (b) The Governor shall present to the General Assembly no later than May 1, 1994, a plan for consolidating all of the State health functions into one State Department different departments and divisions of government have responsibility.
+1 The State He ealth Director shall have the following authority and duties in addition to 2 those assigned b by the Secretary pursuant to G.S.
+130A-3: 3 (1) To receive from the Board of Governors of The University of North 4 Carolina certified data collected pursuant to G.S.
+116-11.3 relating to 5 the production of primary care physicians by medical schools and 6 university-based and community-based medical residency programs 7 receiving State assistance for medical education.
+8 (2) To report to the General Assembly by March 1 of each year, the 9 following: 0 a.
+Percentage of first year medical school enrollees who have been 1 identified as likely to become primary care physicians; 2 b.
+The percentage of each graduating class that select residencies 3 in primary care specialties; 4 c.
+The percentage of each graduating class that accept in-State 5 residencies; 6 d.
+The number of physicians completing residencies who enter 7 into primary care practice in the State; 8 e.
+The percentage of physicians completing in-State residencies 9 who enter into practice in a medically underserved area; 20 f.
+The number of in-State medical school graduates practicing medicine within the State five years after graduation; 21 22 23 24 25 g.
+The percent of graduates practicing primary care medicine 23 within the State five years after graduation; 24 h.
+The percent of graduates accepting in-State residencies; and 25 i.
+Other pertinent information bearing on physician supply.
+26 (3) To evaluate actions taken by other states that have faced similar 27 (2) problems attracting primary care providers which could be 28 implemented in North Carolina.
+29 (4) To study funding strategies to increase to at least sixty percent (60%) 30 \/ the number of in-State medical school graduates that enter and remain 31 in primary care.
+32 (5) To study the expansion of repayment programs in which physicians 33 () may have their medical school loans forgiven for practicing in primary 34 care.
+35 (6) To study the need and feasibility of establishing a scholarship program 36 (0) for primary care physicians.
+37 (7) To study and recommend legislative action to increase reimbursement 88 1, 1, 1 rates for primary care physicians.
+39 (8) To monitor any legislation passed by the General Assembly that 10 (0) establishes a plan for increasing the supply of primary care physicians 11 in North Carolina.
+12 (9) To conduct any other studies or evaluations necessary to effectuate the 13 \\ duties specified herein. . - ~ ~ ~ ~ ~ ~